9inpachi/krit/README.md

 ## Deploying / building

-While you are in the root directory of the project, run the follow command.
+While you are in the root directory of the project, run the following command.

 ```sh
 $ npm run build
 ```

-This will put the built application in the `./build` directory.
+This will put the built application in the `./build` directory which can be copied to a server.